madplay/madplay.github.io/_posts/en/2023/2023-05-28-kafka-streams-windowing-and-joins.md

     (More unique keys make the State Store larger)
 ```

-The next post, <a href="/en/post/kafka-streams-error-handling-and-recovery" target="_blank" rel="nofollow">Kafka Streams Error Handling and Recovery Strategies</a>, covers operational topics such as `state.dir` placement and using standby replicas to shorten recovery time.
+The next post, <a href="/en/post/kafka-streams-error-handling-and-recovery" target="_blank">Kafka Streams Error Handling and Recovery Strategies</a>, covers operational topics such as `state.dir` placement and using standby replicas to shorten recovery time.

 <br>